 WE ALL HAVE A ROLE TO PLAY

-We believe that there is no false choice between economic activity and the preservation of life; they are one in the same.
+We believe that we do not need to choose between economic activity and the preservation of life; we can and will do both.
 Therefore, we are doing everything in our power to fight the spread of coronavirus in our community.
 That is why we closed our stores before the Stay At Home Order was issued.
-And that is why we’ve partnered with Sandlot Goods to produce tens of thousands of face masks (40,000 as of Monday, May 11th).
+And that is why we’ve partnered with Sandlot Goods to produce tens of thousands of face masks (80,000 as of Tuesday, June 30th).

 WHY WE ARE REOPENING

-As Stay At Home Orders are lifted in and around Kansas City, Made in KC aims to provide a safe place for customers and employees alike, while also serving as a role model for safe retail operations.
-We believe the Stay At Home Orders flattened the curve while buying our medical professionals additional time to better understand this disease, and allowing our governments more time to roll out testing and contact tracing procedures.
+We believe the Stay At Home Orders in the Kansas City metro area flattened the curve while buying our medical professionals additional time to better understand this disease, and allowing our governments more time to roll out testing and contact tracing procedures.

 While much is still unknown, we are significantly more prepared today to defend ourselves from coronavirus.
-It is with that in mind that we reopen our shops.
+It is with that in mind that we begin to reopen our shops while exercising proper precautions.
 We are confident that we can reopen our brick-and-mortar businesses in a safe and healthy manner; one which protects our employees and customers alike.
+This Made in KC Safe Return Guide will outline the processes and procedures to ensure a safe operation.

 OUR REOPENING GUIDELINES